In the Land of Leadale: Manga

 A manga adaptation illustrated by Dashio Tsukimi and composed by Ryō Suzukaze began serialization online via ASCII Media Works' Dengeki PlayStation Comic Web website in July 2019.
-Five tankōbon volumes have been released so far.
-Yen Press has also licensed the manga and will release the first volume in March 2022.
+Seven tankōbon volumes have been released so far.
+Yen Press has also licensed the manga in English.

 Anime

 On February 22, 2021, an anime adaptation was announced.
 At "Kadokawa Light Novel Expo 2020", it was revealed to be a television series animated by Maho Film.
 The series is directed by Takeyuki Yanase, with scripts overseen by Kazuyuki Fudeyasu, character designs handled by Toshihide Matsudate, Eri Kojima, and Kaho Deguchi, and music composed by Kujira Yumemi.
 The series aired from January 5 to March 23, 2022, on Tokyo MX and other networks.
 The opening theme song is "Happy encount" by TRUE, while the ending theme song is "Hakoniwa no Kōfuku" (Happiness in a Miniature Garden) by Azusa Tadokoro.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.

 On January 13, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on February 16.